 Unless the cost sharing is a mandatory requirement of the grant, the reduction can be taken from either the paid effort or the cost-shared effort.

 I am still not clear as to how summer salary or other salary relates to your effort during the academic year and how to report this.

-The effort certification process is conducted on a semi-annual schedule for all faculty, including those on 9-month appointments.
-The certification periods are from January - June and July - December.
+The effort certification process is conducted on a annual schedule for all faculty, including those on 9-month appointments.
+The certification period is from July to June.
 The rate of pay one can receive from a grant for work during the summer is based on the 9- month academic year salary rate.
 While summer salary is considered part of institutional base salary, it is generally a unique line or designation in the grant proposal.

 For example, assume the 9 month salary is $3,000 per month for a full-time appointment and you commit 50% effort for two months during the summer.
 The rate of pay for those two summer months would be $1,500 per month for 50% effort per month.